nikcladis/nikcladis/README.md

 Here are some of my notable projects:

-1. [Instagram Clone](github.com/nikcladis/Instagram-Clone) - After endless hours spent on instagram i made mine using react and firebase.
+1. [Instagram Clone](https://github.com/nikcladis/Instagram-Clone) - After endless hours spent on Instagram, I created my version using React and Firebase.

 Feel free to explore more on my [GitHub Repositories](https://github.com/nikcladis).